-I am a nomadic author, journalist, and presenter hatched in Saaf London, and warped by a steady diet of sherbet lemons, medically prescribed comic books (absolutely true—ask me in person), dirty grey rain, and chips.
+I am a nomadic author and podcaster hatched in Saaf London, and warped by a steady diet of sherbet lemons, medically prescribed comic books (absolutely true, ask me in person), dirty grey rain, and chips.

-During an eternity in UK higher education, I cobbled together a peculiar mixture of skills and a bewildering array of impressive certificates, diplomas, and licenses, including a Masters degree in computery related stuff, and transferable credits and research experience in robotics, natural science, archaeology, and...
-Quite honestly, you could write an academic paper about my bizarre, spaghetti-like educational trajectory.
-Let's just say that I have accumulated an iceberg size mound of certification secured within the confines of an ancient sentient grey filing cabinet called Mr Bisley, who exudes a zen-like calm.
-Ommmmmmmmm.
+During an eternity in UK higher education, I cobbled together a peculiar mixture of skills and a bewildering array of impressive certificates, diplomas, and licenses, including a Masters degree in computery related stuff, and transferable credits and research experience in robotics, natural science, archaeology, and... quite honestly, you could write an academic paper about my bizarre, spaghetti-like educational trajectory.
+Let's just say that I have accumulated an iceberg size mound of certification secured within the confines of an ancient sentient grey filing cabinet called Mr Bisley, who exudes a Zen-like calm.
+Ommm!

 My first career was a longish stint in the UK IT industry, before it went phut, thanks to the bosses, the bubble, and IR35.
-I started as a proper "have you tried turning it off and on again?" techie Morlock and ended running my own ETL consultancy (ETL—Extract Transform Load—sounds cool, right?)
+I started as a proper "have you tried turning it off and on again?" techie Morlock and ended running my own ETL (Extract Transform Load) consultancy.
+Sounds cool, right?

-Even while working, I never stopped studying, volunteering, and doing post-graduate research.
-After several years, I shifted sideways into the heritage sector.
-I first ran an archaeology practice, then became the curator and manager of a museum in Canada.
+While working, I continued studying and volunteered in the conservation and heritage sector.
+After several years, I started running an archaeology practice, then became the curator and manager of a museum in Canada.

-However, from the time I first entered the workforce, employment was never contiguous, (thank you very much late 20th/21st century economic chaos), but sandwiched between working in every conceivable job you care to mention, and quite a few you really would not, except astronaut, as my application was rejected by NASA.
-Damn it.
+However, from the time I first entered the workforce, employment was never contiguous, (thank you very much late 20th/early 21st century socioeconomic chaos), but sandwiched between working in every conceivable job you care to mention, and quite a few you really would not, except astronaut as my application was rejected by NASA.
+Damn it!

-As well indulging extremely eclectic, esoteric, possibly eccentric, tastes in art and culture, my spare time is spent attempting the ascension to rockstardom, technological tinkering, and on or under the big blue H2O.
+As well indulging extremely eclectic, esoteric, and frankly eccentric, tastes in art and culture, my spare time is spent attempting the ascension to rockstardom, technological tinkering, and on, under, or next to the big blue H2O.

 Mirror, Mirror